A Bill to regulate the recovery of the defaulted sovereign debt of developing countries; and for connect purposes.

 20 October 2009

-This bill would curb aggressive recovery actions by buyers of defaulted sovereign debt (vulture funds) against developing countries.
-It would cap recoveries to the original purchase price plus allowed interest or charges, require UK court permission before starting recovery, and require transparency about who benefits and about any payments to governments.
+This Bill aims to curb the aggressive recovery of defaulted sovereign debt from developing countries by targeting 'vulture funds'.
+It would cap recoveries to the original purchase price plus specified interest or charges, require UK court permission before any recovery action, and oblige disclosure of who benefits from such actions, including payments or gifts to the debtor country’s government.

 Generated 21 February 2026